seeker142/seeker142.github.io/_posts/Honzuki/2024-05-14-honzukimanga_p4v08.markdown

 When Prince Anastasius said this to me, I unconsciously gripped the anti-eavesdropping magical device in my hand.
 Resisting the force that felt like it was constricting my heart, I somehow managed a smile.
 Anti-eavesdropping tools are used for discussing matters you don't want others to know.
 Revealing such topics to the person in question is a bit indecorous.
 I never imagined Rozemyne would tell Prince Anastasius directly.

 My feelings of "I don't want to choose" and "I don't want to return to the royal family" could be interpreted as me denying the king's words entrusting the choice to me, as well as the actions of the princes who seek the throne.
 At the very least, she should not have conveyed my words so straightforwardly, to avoid offending the royal family.
-If it were known that I would rather enter the temple than marry either prince, the aftermath could affect the entire duchy of Klassenberg.
+If it was made known that I would rather enter the temple than marry either prince, the aftermath could affect the entire duchy of Klassenberg.

 *...Just how much did Rozemyne-sama tell him?*